 Complicated Skin and Skin Structure Infections

 Adult patients with complicated skin and skin structure infections including complicated cellulitis, complex abscesses, perirectal abscesses, and skin infections requiring intravenous antimicrobials, hospitalization, and surgical intervention were enrolled in a randomized, multi-center, international, double-blind trial.
 The study evaluated Meropenem at doses of 500 mg administered intravenously every 8 hours and imipenem-cilastatin at doses of 500 mg administered intravenously every 8 hours.
 The study compared the clinical response between treatment groups in the clinically evaluable population at the follow-up visit (test-of-cure).
 The trial was conducted in the United States, South Africa, Canada, and Brazil.
 At enrollment, approximately 37% of the patients had underlying diabetes, 12% had underlying peripheral vascular disease and 67% had a surgical intervention.
 The study included 510 patients randomized to Meropenem and 527 patients randomized to imipenem-cilastatin.
 Two hundred and sixty one (261) patients randomized to Meropenem and 287 patients randomized to imipenem-cilastatin were clinically evaluable.
 The success rates in the clinically evaluable patients at the follow-up visit were 86% (225/261) in the Meropenem arm and 83% (238/287) in imipenem-cilastatin arm.
-The following table provides the results for the overall as well as subgroup comparisons in clinically evaluable population.

 |Total||225/261 (86)||238/287 (83)|

 |Less than 65 years of age||190/218 (87)||205/241 (85)|

 |65 years of age or older||35/43 (81)||33/46 (72)|